k2view-academy/K2View-Academy/articles/09_translations/01_translations_overview_and_use_cases.md

 ### Translation Options
 The following options define system behavior when a matching Translation is not found.
-Select an option from the dropdown list on the bottom of the Translation Schema tab.
+Select an option from the dropdown list on the bottom of the **Translation Schema tab**.
 The Use Default option is always defined when a new Translation is created and can be modified when needed.
 <table>
 <tbody>
 <tr>